gojiplus/get-weather-data/zip2wd/README.md

 #### Prerequisites:

 1. zip2ws.sqlite is based off finding the nearest weather station project.
    This sqlite database can be updated using this script as well.
-So only the shell is needed.

 2. Input File Types:
 	a.
 Basic: The input file format should be CSV and should contain 6 columns with following columns names:
-  "uniqid","zip","year","month","day"
+  `uniqid, zip, year, month, day`
-	(see [sample-input-basic.csv](sample-input-basic.csv) for sample input file)
+	See [sample-input-basic.csv](sample-input-basic.csv) for sample input file.

 	b.
 Extended: The input file format contain 9 columns with the following columns names:
-	"uniqid","zip","from.year","from.month","from.day","to.year","to.month","to.day"
+	`uniqid, zip, from.year, from.month, from.day, to.year, to.month, to.day
-	(see [sample-input-extend.csv](sample-input-extend.csv) for sample input file)
+	See [sample-input-extend.csv](sample-input-extend.csv) for sample input file.

 3. Column Name File: This file contain list of weather data columns chosen for output file.
-	The column names begining with character '#' will not be appear in the output file
+	The column names begining with character '#' will not be appear in the output file.
 	(see [column-names.txt](column-names.txt) for sample file)

-	For what these column names stand for, look at: [column-names-info.txt](column-names-info.txt)
+	For what these column names stand for, see [column-names-info.txt](column-names-info.txt)

 #### Usage
 ```